spider-123-eng/Gobblin-Work/README.md

 Topics Covered :
 ----------------

-1.Pushing Json data from a Json file to HDFS as Avro files using Gobblin.
+1. Pushing Json data from a Json file to HDFS as Avro files using Gobblin.
-2.Pushing Json data through Kafka to Gobblin as saving as Avro files in HDFS.
+2. Pushing Json data through Kafka to Gobblin as saving as Avro files in HDFS.